textpattern/textpattern.github.io/administration/diagnostics-panel.md

 DNS lookup failed: {site URL}.
 {: .alert-block .warning}

-This means the 'Site URL' preference value in the [Preferences panel](http://docs.textpattern.io/administration/preferences-panel) is probably incorrect; possibly the wrong name, a spelling mistake, or missing altogether.
+This means the 'Site URL' preference value in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel) is probably incorrect; possibly the wrong name, a spelling mistake, or missing altogether.
 Check the value and make sure it's entered exactly like this, `domain.tld`, replacing your domain name and TLD extension.

 Site URL preference might be incorrect: {site URL}.
 {: .alert-block .warning}

-Similar to the previous message, this is suggesting the 'Site URL' as set [Preferences panel](http://docs.textpattern.io/administration/preferences-panel) does not match the actual URL you use to visit your website.
+Similar to the previous message, this is suggesting the 'Site URL' as set [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel) does not match the actual URL you use to visit your website.

 Clean URL test failed.
 {: .alert-block .warning}